giorgiosironi/jenkins-cd-workshop/tutorials/whole_organization.md

 # Building all the pull requests of a Github organization

 Or at least the ones containing a Jenkinsfile.
-Remember when we [setup](loaded credentials) into Jenkins?
+Remember when we [loaded credentials](setup) into Jenkins?
 Now they will become necessary.

 Run
 ```